This page contains contributions from my friend Lynx.

 You should ideally use two sticks of RAM and not four sticks.
 Most systems have lower performance with four sticks due to motherboard and CPU bandwidth limits.
 If you use overclocked RAM, you are more likely to have stability issues with 4 sticks than with 2.

 When purchasing RAM, match the frequency and timings of the RAM to the CPU manufacturer’s recommendation.
 The recommendation may vary by specifc CPU and motherboard.
 AMD provides a table of their test results with overclocked memory here.
 On Intel systems, you are generally limited by the motherboard.
 Check with the manufacturer of the RAM, as some provide tables on their websites for selecting an appropriate kit.
+Do not buy a higher frequency of RAM than recommended for your configuration because it may be unstable in combination with your CPU.

 In most cases the optimal speeds are:

-CPU Type | Speed | Note |
+CPU Mfr. | RAM Type | Speed | Note |

-AMD (DDR4) | 3600MHz | |
+AMD | DDR5 | 6000MHz | |

-AMD (DDR5) | 6000MHz |
+AMD | DDR4 | 3600MHz | |

 GPU